debianchef/101/uncle_debian_notes_on_foundry.md

 forge test --mt  test_helloWorld_function
 ```
 This  will  search inside your project  for a test function called `test_helloWorld_function`.

+---
+[!IMPORTANT]
-Remember to add `test` before your function name.
+>Remember to add `test` before your function name.
 This is because contract with a function that starts with test is considered to be a test.
+---

 In the our case  we added `test` to `_helloWorld_function`  .